jsaintro/publicnotes/3dprinting/Bed Probes/LJ8A3-2-Z-BX-5V Inductive.md.md

 With 3mm alu bed has about a 2mm detection distance.
 So PEI sheet must be very thin

 # Mechanical Placement
-1. Double paper over and place under extruder
+1. Lower extruder till it touches paper in 0.1mm increments
-2. Lower extruder till it touches paper in 0.1mm increments
+2. Raise extruder .1mm
-3. Raise extruder .1mm
+3. put the thickness of 2 small zip
 4. See if sensor has triggered with M119 (Z endtop triggered)
 5. If not then rotate sensor 1/4 and check M119 repeat till triggered
 6. Repeat steps 1 till sensor triggers